sikale/cpLibs/README.md

 - Check your spelling and grammar.
 - The pull request and commit should have a useful title.

-Thank you for your suggestions! :thumbsup:
+Thank you for your contributions! :thumbsup:

 ### Content
 - [x] **allegro** `[DLL]` (https://github.com/liballeg/allegro5)